LiberTEM/LiberTEM/docs/source/gsoc.rst

     *Primary contact:* Alex (@sk1p), Dieter (@uellue)

-6. Beginner/Intermediate/Advanced: Compression survey :issue:`387`.
+6. **Beginner/Intermediate/Advanced**: Compression survey :issue:`387`.
     Analyze high-throughput compression techniques, dive into lz4/zstd, blosc etc., compare against existing file formats.

-    Beginner level: Test a number of established compression algorithms on typical data sets in terms of compression ratio, compression speed and decompression speed.
+    *Beginner level*: Test a number of established compression algorithms on typical data sets in terms of compression ratio, compression speed and decompression speed.

-    Intermediate level: Implement the compression in the LiberTEM caching layer.
+    *Intermediate level*: Implement the compression in the LiberTEM caching layer.

-    Advanced: Explore your own ideas regarding compression.
+    *Advanced*: Explore your own ideas regarding compression.

     With this project you can improve your understanding of compression techniques for the easier levels, and low-level optimization and programming